Keren hishtalmut – A tax-free savings plan

 Hebrew: קרן השתלמות

 A Keren Hishtalmut is a short term tax free saving plan available in Israel.

 Both employer and employee contribute to the savings plan.
 The fund accumulates for 6 years.
 At the end of the 6th year you are able to withdraw the money from the fund without paying Capital Gains Tax.
 If you make a withdrawal prior to the end of 6th year, you are liable for tax penalties.

 - The Keren Hishtalmut was originally made available for government employees, academics, teachers etc., who are likely to take a sabbatical year.
 So you contribute for 6 years and withdraw for use in the 7th or Sabbatical year.

-- Regular salaried employees, depending on the terms of their employment, may also contribute to this savings plan.
+- Regular salaried employees, depending on the terms of their employment contract, may also contribute to this savings plan.
 The employer also makes a contribution.
-For the employer, his portion/contribution is tax deductable.
+For the employer, his portion/contribution is tax deductible.

 - An employee who have a significant financial interest in the company is can also have a Keren Hishtalmut.
 Rules, regulations and tax benefits for this type of employee differ slightly to those for regular salaried employees.

 - Business Owners – Self Employed: A self-employed – Atzmai – in Israel can also have a Keren Hishtalmut which affords them certain tax benefits.

 Their are various contribution levels depending on your status – take the advice of a tax consultant, accountant or investment advisor before you sign up for a Keren Hishtalmut.